 Jute or Hemp is a material that acts as a seal to prevent leakage.
 This jute or hemp is wound around the threads at the end of each pipe.
 Socket joint or coupler joint is mostly used for pipes carrying water at very low pressure and where the overall smallness of pipe joint size is most essential.

 The nipple Joint is made up of a nipple which is a small piece of pipe threaded outside that is screwed in the internally threaded end of each pipe, as shown in the above figure.

 The main disadvantage of this Nipple joint is that it reduces the cross-section area of flow at the joint due to the nipple.

+In fewer applications, it is required to disengage the pipes.
 To disengage pipes joined by a socket, it is necessary to unscrew the pipe from one end.
 This is sometimes inconvenient when pipes are long.

 Spigot and Socket Joint

-In some applications, we need to bury the pipes in the earth for special reasons in those cases this spigot and socket joints are used.
+In some applications, we need to bury the pipes in the earth for special reasons, in those cases this spigot and socket joints are used.
 Some pipelines are laid straight as far as possible.
 One of the important features of this joint is its flexibility as it adapts itself to small changes in level due to settlement of earth which takes place due to climate and other conditions.

 In this type of spigot and socket joint, the spigot end of one pipe fits into the socket end of the other pipe.
 The remaining space between the two is filled with a jute rope and a ring of lead.
 When the lead solidifies, it is caulked tightly inside the space between the socket and spigot as shown above figure.